Privacy Policy Sitemap Contact Us

 Culture of the Maldives

 Over the years, the Maldives has established its presence as the prime spot to go on vacation.
 It’s listed as a top 6 bucket list vacation spot by Forbes.
-Everyone knows about the Maldives and dreams to spend some precious vacation time there with friends and/or their partner.
+Everyone knows about the Maldives and dreams to spend some precious vacation time there.
 But do you really know about the Maldives?
+It has a rich history and culture which is not highlighted as well as the amazing activities you can partake in while there.
+Below we highlight some of the notable historical facts about this beautiful place, and the cultural heritage of its inhabitants.

-Brief historical notes of the Maldives
+Brief Historical Notes of the Maldives

 Legend has it that a Sri Lankan prince and his wife stopped by the Maldives during a journey and were asked to stay and rule the land.
 The Maldivian natives have strong ancestral roots tracing back to India and Sri Lanka.
 According to recent archaeological findings, the archipelago was inhabited as early as the 5th century BC by Buddhist peoples probably from Sri Lanka and India.
 The Maldives was a popular stopover location on busy trade routes due to its abundance in coconut, dried fish, and precious cowry shells (formerly used as currency at the time).
-The islands were in fact visited through the centuries by traders from Arab countries, Malaya, Madagascar, Indonesia, and China.

 According to tradition, an Islamic scholar named Abul Barakaath Yoosuf al-Barbari introduced Islam unto the Island after saving the chief’s daughter from death.
 There was also the influx of Portuguese that tried to impose Christianity when they forcibly established themselves in Male from 1558 until their expulsion in 1573.

 In the 17th century the Maldives was a sultanate under the protection of the Dutch rulers of Ceylon (Sri Lanka), and, after the British took possession of Ceylon, the islands became a British protectorate.
 This status was formalized in 1887 when the Sultan of the Maldives signed a deal with the British Government.
 It was agreed that an annual fee will be paid to the British Government in exchange for military protection, but the locals will have full control of their administration.

-This introduced the British influences unto the islands that last until 1965 when the Maldives attained full political independence from the British.
-The last British troops left on March 29, 1976, the date thereafter celebrated as Independence Day.
+In 1968 the sultanate was abolished and a republic inaugurated.
+The Maldives became a member of the Commonwealth in 1982.
 In 2008 a new constitution was adopted to modernize and democratize the Maldives, to improve human rights and the system of governance.

-Maldivian way of life
+Maldivian Way of Life

 The official language of the Maldives is an Indo-European language called Dhivehi (or Maldivian); Arabic, Hindi, and English are also spoken.
 The culture of the islands is heavily influenced by Indian, Sri Lankan, Persian, Indonesian, and African elements.
 This cultural mix makes it an interesting melting pot of traditions and cultural heritage.